Unobstructedness of deformations of Calabi-Yau varieties with a line bundle: Unobstructedness of finite etale coverings

-\begin{cor} With the hypothesis as Proposition \ref{thm0}, the variety $Y$ is unobstructed if and only if $X$ is unobstructed. (\cite{RAN})In particular, if $X$ is a smooth projective variety with torsion canonical bundle, then $X$ is unobstructed. \end{cor}
+\begin{cor} With the same assumptions as in Proposition~\ref{thm0}, the variety $Y$ is unobstructed if and only if $X$ is unobstructed.
+In particular, if $X$ is a smooth proper variety with torsion canonical bundle, then $X$ is unobstructed. \end{cor}

-\begin{proof} For any smooth projective variety with torsion canonical bundle, we can find a finite $\acute{e}$tale cover such that its canonical bundle is trivial, hence, unobstructed.
+\begin{proof} For any proper smooth variety with torsion canonical bundle, we can find a finite \'etale cover such that its canonical bundle is trivial, the cover is unobstructed by Theorem \ref{Thmtiantod}.
 Then, the assertion follows from the previous propositions. \end{proof}